mmckechney/SqlBuildManager/Docs/change_notes.md

 ### Version 8.7.3
 - *ADDED:* Made it easier to combine SBM files via drag and drop into script list
 - *ADDED:* Export of script violations to CSV file from Tools menu
-- *FIXED:* Bulk Add confimation window was opening hidden behind the main form
+- *FIXED:* Bulk Add confirmation window was opening hidden behind the main form

 ### Version 8.7.2
 - **NOTE:** Auditing change!
 No longer uses an AuditTransactionMaster when creating audit tables and triggers.
 All system data is now captured directly in the child audit table.